graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-beyond-chinchilla.md

 ### Background

-In 2020 OpenAI kicked-off a trend of deriving so-called "scaling laws" for transformers, in their paper [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361).
+In 2020 OpenAI kicked off a trend of deriving so-called "scaling laws" for transformers, in their paper [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361).
 They identified a mathematical relationship between the pretraining loss and each of: model size, dataset size and amount of compute.

 This was a highly influential paper; used to justify the size of their enormous 175B-parameter GPT-3 model and set a precedent that other 100B+ LLMs would follow in the next couple of years.
 Their conclusion: